kiranakumar/Navigo/README.md

-# Navigo - API Endpoint Analyzer by Joby Daniel
+# Navigo - API Endpoint Analyzer
 Navigo is a professional tool designed to analyze API specifications in JSON format.
 It automatically parses API paths, identifies HTTP methods, and provides a detailed overview of each endpoint, including descriptions, tags, and responses.
 With smart filtering, it excludes unnecessary methods like "OPTIONS" to give you accurate metrics on your API structure.
 Whether you’re a developer or API architect, Endpoint Explorer helps streamline your API documentation and provides a clear, concise summary of your endpoints and their functionalities.
 Perfect for quick insights and comprehensive API analysis.
 # Key Features:
 1. API Endpoint Discovery: Automatically parses and extracts all API endpoints from JSON-based API specifications, providing a clear overview of paths and methods.